HKUST-CRS/reports/2025-26-fall-ding-li/main.typ

 Testing is an essential part of the software development lifecycle.
 It helps ensure the correctness, reliability, and robustness of the system.
 We performed unit testing and integration testing on the *Service* package, and we planned to perform system testing on the whole system, including the *Server* and *Site* packages, in the future.

 === Service

+We implemented comprehensive tests using Bun's test framework.
+In tests, service instances are created similarly to the production environment.
+The key difference is that the tests use an in-memory MongoDB server rather than an external one.
+The tests cover all major APIs in the `lib` layer, including creating requests, responding to requests, and managing courses and users.
+Different user roles and permission cases are also tested to ensure users cannot access unauthorized data.

 === Server and Site